matitalatina/box/docs/deployment.md

 sbt universal:packageBin
 ```

-Standalone package is availabe in
+Standalone package is available in
 `server/target/universal/server-1.0.0.zip`

 In the zip you will find a `bin/` directory to start the server use: